 Stopping Wasps, Hornets, And Yellow Jackets From Invading Your Property

 Summer is upon us, and so are the bugs!
-From mosquitoes and ants to spiders and moths, South Carolina summers provide the perfect climate for many pests to thrive.
+From mosquitoes and ants to spiders, South Carolina summers provide the perfect climate for many pests to thrive.
 Included in that list are stinging insects.
 Stopping wasps, hornets, and yellow jackets from invading your property can be difficult, but necessary, to keep your family safe this summer.

 The Life Cycle of Stinging Insects

 In late fall and early winter, most stinging insects die off.
 The only ones that survive are the queens, who overwinter in warm spots.
 Once spring arrives, they come out in the open and begin looking for new places to build their nests, and lay their eggs.
 Wasps, hornets, and yellow jackets don't return to old hives; they make new ones each year.